BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 1 - A Frozen Generation 1e7fda674d69809a8c2de9f986be6df2.md

 Researchers now believe these colonies achieved a form of distributed proto-consciousness ; not thought as we know it, but memory encoded in the rhythm of division and death.

 Life lived on this way for millions of years.
 Never really flourishing, just surviving in tiny heat pockets throughout the planet.

+Trenmore-3 was not an uncommon scenario for LUCA life.